Top 10 Largest States In Nigeria By Population 2022

 #1 LAGOS (21MILLION)

-Lagos state, which is also known as the centre of excellence, is at the top of the list.
-It is the smallest state in Nigeria yet the most populated.
+Lagos state which is also known as the center of excellence is at the top of the list.
+Bing the smallest state in Nigeria yet the most populated.
 Many people tend to troop into this state because of its promising opportunities for everyone.
 According to the census taken in the year 2006, Lagos’s population was about 9,113,605.

-This rose, and in the year 2012, there was an estimated population figure of about 17.5 million people (this was according to the survey carried out by the United Nations).
-Today, Lagos has over 21 million people, making it the most populated state in Nigeria and in West Africa.
+This rose and in the year 2012, there was an estimated population figure of about a 17.5million people (this was according to the survey carried out by the united nations.
+Today, Lagos has over 21 million people making it the most populated state in Nigeria and in entire west Africa.

 All things being considered; it is safe to say that Nigeria is blessed with people.
 There is enough manpower in Nigeria to bolster the various market and economic sectors that this country is involved in, be it agriculture, resource mining, domestic services, and even the military can be upgraded in terms of personnel thanks to this potential workforce.